top of page

 • Absences that are pre-arranged are considered excused absences.

-• Between the second and fifth unexcused absences, the district will take data-informed steps to eliminate or reduce the student’s absences.
+• Between the second and the fifth unexcused absences, the district will take data-informed steps to eliminate or reduce the student’s absences.

-• Before the fifth unexcused absence in a month, the district will enter into an agreement with the student and the student’s parent/guardian that establishes school attendance requirements, refer the student to a community truancy board, or file a petition and affidavit with the juvenile court alleging a violation of RCW 28A.225.010.
+• Before the fifth unexcused absence in a month, the district will enter into an agreement with the student and the student’s parent(s)/guardian(s) that establishes school attendance requirements, refer the student to a community truancy board, or file a petition and affidavit with the juvenile court alleging a violation of RCW 28A.225.010.

 • Before the seventh unexcused absence in a month or 15th unexcused absence in the current school year, if the district’s attempts to substantially reduce a student’s absences have not been successful and if the student is under the age of 17, the district will file a petition and supporting affidavit for a civil action in juvenile court.